subatomicERROR/Quantum-Wave-Stimulator/README.md

 # Quantum Wave Stimulator

 ## Project Overview
-The Quantum Wave Stimulator (QBET) is an innovative project aimed at creating a quantum wave stimulator.
+The Quantum Wave Stimulator is an innovative project aimed at creating a quantum wave stimulator.
 This project leverages cutting-edge quantum technology to simulate and manipulate quantum waves for various applications.

 ## Features
 - **Quantum Wave Simulation**: Simulate quantum waves with high precision.